 CHS also operates a Mental Health Services Centre in Brussels, housing an international team of professional therapists who provide support for a comprehensive range of mental health issues.
-All our therapists speak English and many also work in other languages.
+All the therapists speak English and a lot of them also work in other languages.